 SSE Thermal and partners Equinor are seeking to develop and operate a new low carbon combined cycle gas turbine (CCGT) power station with a carbon capture plant (CCP) at Peterhead.
-This project, which will be known as Peterhead Low Carbon CCGT Power Station Project, or 'Peterhead CCS' (hereafter referred to as 'the Project'), will be located on land at the existing Peterhead Power Station in Aberdeenshire.
-The Project will have a generating capacity of up to 910MW and will utilise existing connections such as cooling water, gas pipeline and grid connection.
+This project, which will be known as Peterhead Low Carbon CCGT Power Station Project or 'Peterhead CCS' (hereafter referred to as 'the Project'), will be located on land at the existing Peterhead Power Station in Aberdeenshire.
+The Project will have a generating capacity of up to 910MW and will utilise existing connections at the power station site such as cooling water, gas supply and grid connection.

-In line with both companies' vision and commitment to a net-zero future, the plant will use natural gas as its fuel and will be fitted with a carbon capture plant to remove the CO2 from its emissions.
+In line with both companies' vision and commitment to a net-zero future, the power station will use natural gas as its fuel and will be fitted with a carbon capture plant to remove the carbon dioxide (CO_2) from its emissions.
+The CO2 will be transported by a pipeline to be safely stored in an offshore storage site.
+The CO2 pipeline from the power station will be subject to separate consent applications and undertaken as part of a separate project known as Project Acorn.

-In order to develop the Project, we are preparing a Section 36 consent application, which we will submit to the Scottish Government Energy Consents Unit (ECU).
+In order to develop the Project, we will need to obtain consent under Section 36 of the Electricity Act 1989.
+We are therefore preparing a Section 36 application for submission to the Scottish Government Energy Consents Unit (ECU).
 Successful development of the project will also be subject to support for the shared CO_2 infrastructure from the UK Government through its industrial clusters process.